 Our investments in mortgage-related securities are classified in our condensed consolidated balance sheets as either trading or available-for-sale and are measured at fair value.
-Unrealized and realized gains and losses on trading securities are included as a component of "Fair value gains (losses), net" and unrealized gains and losses on available-for-sale securities are included in "Other comprehensive income" in our condensed consolidated statements of operations and comprehensive income.
-Realized gains and losses on available-for-sale securities are recognized when securities are sold in "Investment gains, net" in our condensed consolidated statements of operations.
-We recognize the credit component of other-than-temporary impairments of debt securities we own in "Net other-than-temporary impairments" and the noncredit component in "Other comprehensive income" in our condensed consolidated statements of operations and comprehensive income of other-than-temporary impairments in our condensed consolidated statements of operations and comprehensive income in our condensed consolidated statements of operations and comprehensive income of other-than-temporary impairments in our condensed consolidated statements of operations and comprehensive income in "Other comprehensive income" in our condensed consolidated statements of operations and comprehensive income for those securities that we do not intend to sell and for which it is not more likely than not that we will be required to sell before recovery.
+Unrealized and realized gains and losses on trading securities are included as a component of "Fair value gains (losses), net" and unrealized gains and losses on available-for-sale securities are included in "Other comprehensive (loss) income" in our condensed consolidated statements of operations and comprehensive income.
+Realized gains and losses on available-for-sale securities are recognized when securities are sold in "Investment gains, net" in our condensed consolidated statements of operations and comprehensive income.
+We recognize the credit component of other-than-temporary impairments of debt securities we own and unrealized losses of debt securities we own and intend to sell before we recover such losses in "Net other-than-temporary impairments."
+We recognize the noncredit component of other-than-temporary impairments in "Other comprehensive (loss) income" in our condensed consolidated statements of operations and comprehensive income for those securities that we do not intend to sell and for which it is not more likely than not that we will be required to sell before recovery.